- Home

 If you are unable to carry out your previous role, your employer doesn’t have to offer you a different job unless your cancer is work-related.

-Must I disclose I had cancer in job applications?
+Must I say I had cancer in job applications?

-While some people may want to tell a potential employer that they have had cancer, you don’t need to unless it is relevant to the position.
+While some people may want to tell a potential employer that they have had cancer, you don’t need to unless it may impact on your ability to do the job.
 If you are asked about a gap in your résumé, you can say that you had a health issue and it’s now resolved.

 What if I can no longer work?

-If cancer or its treatment has made it impossible to return to your previous work, then rehabilitation and retraining programs can prepare you for another job.
+If cancer or its treatment has made it impossible for you to return to your previous work, then rehabilitation and retraining programs can prepare you for another job.
 Your employer may have a rehabilitation scheme or you could discuss this with your GP.
-You may be eligible for a payout through your income protection insurance.
+You may be eligible for a payout if you have income protection insurance.
 If you are unable to return to work, contact Centrelink on 132 717 to see if you are eligible for the Disability Support Pension or other payments.

 Discrimination at work